What is happening with SAP Integration?

 One big topic at SAPPHIRENOW 2018 was integration.
 Customers are no longer just purchasing separate applications, they want one integrated solution that can help them, where they don’t have to spend huge amounts of money on integration.
 It is one of the principles of the Intelligent Suite from SAP (which is the new name for the collection of integration-ready applications).

 If a customer purchased SuccessFactors they would expect it to be much faster to integrate it with the rest of their SAP environment, than if they opted for an alternative product from one of SAP’s competitors.
-They would expect it to be fairly simple to synchronize master data like employees or cost centers across the landscape or to send payroll data to Finance.
+They would expect it to be fairly simple to synchronize master data like employees or cost centres across the landscape or to send payroll data to Finance.
 For the first couple of years, SAP was selling Dell Boomi, which is a competing integration company, because it had a set of integration to allow the ERP and SuccessFactors integration to run faster.
 Customers wanted to get the system working as fast as possible so it was the only option for integration.
 Since then SAP has been building a new SAP Cloud Platform Integration (CPI/Cloud Integration) tool that enables customers to integrate the systems more quickly.
 One of the key reasons to get the tool was that it contained a lot of pre-delivered content, accelerating the integration process.
 The pre-delivered content has since been expanded to other cloud application making the integration process a lot faster.
 The quality of the content varies, although it seems to be improving over time.
 There is currently still a fair amount of work involved in setting up all the integrations.
 So, for now, it does not just click and run, but if it helps with 80-90% of the integration work, this still reduces implementation cost and time dramatically.

 At SAPPHIRENOW SAP also started to talk about Master Data Management as a service.
 It makes a lot of sense since nothing can run successfully without having the correct master data.
 It is often a problem to synchronize the master data and validate it correctly, so build it into the platform, so all of your SAP product sees the same customers with the same data, it is a huge step forward.
-When data is changed on the platform it is reflected all other platforms instantaneously – This should now be possible with the new Data Hub that allows in memory access and data transformation.
+When data is changed on the platform it is reflected all other platforms instantaneously – This should now be possible with the new Data Hub that allows in-memory access and data transformation.

 Such services will make it a lot faster to integrate all of your SAP products because you don’t need to worry about ensuring that master data is synchronized.
 You can therefore just focus on the specific attributes required in each application.